Pandemic Electric Bills Are Searing Hot, As Families Stay Home

 'We're all still stuck at home.
 Did you miss the memo?'

 Another residential bill that's going up is Internet service.
-Ramirez says since the pandemic began, her family keeps going over its data limit and she's had to pay their internet provider for extra gigabytes.
+Ramirez says since the pandemic began, her family keeps going over its data limit and she's had to pay their Internet provider for extra gigabytes.

 "For the first few months, they weren't charging people for overages.
 But apparently, in their world, the pandemic ended in June," Ramirez says.
 "That's something I reached out to them about and said, 'Hey, we're all still stuck at home.
 Did you miss the memo?' "